 Employers post-graduation will be far less likely to hire you if you have zero job experience than if you have worked at your college's reception desk for the last year.
 Even if the job doesn’t seem like the resumé booster to launch your career, working a menial job for any amount of time will provide you with crucial, real-world experience that can only help you later in life.

-And by the way, no job is too low to add to your resumé.
+No job is too low to add to your resumé.
 If you get hired at a gas station, own it.
-Down the road, it will spark interview questions that will allow you to freely share how hard you worked, what terrible hours you had, or what kind of interesting people skills you acquired.
+Down the road, it will spark interview questions that will allow you to freely share how hard you worked or what kind of interesting people skills you acquired.

 Conversely, don't be afraid to apply for jobs you think are out of your league.
 Who knows what kind of intern the local congressmen is looking for?
 Shoot for the moon and see if anyone gets back to you.
 You might be surprised.

 If you don't have the proper transportation, how could you possibly get to work on time?
 Answer: Work on campus!
 Most college campuses have abundant part- and full-time employment opportunities for students.
-Between the libraries, cafeterias, admissions departments, custodial crews, and events coordinating teams, colleges enjoy having students join the staff and help keep things running smoothly.
+Between the libraries, cafeterias, admissions departments, custodial crews, and events coordinating teams, colleges enjoy having students help keep things running smoothly.

 See what's within reasonable walking/biking distance of school, if you would rather not work on campus.
 Is there a local grocery store, Chipotle, thrift store, or Starbucks near by?
-One of them is probably hiring, especially if you're a young, ambitious, well-qualified college student!
+One of them is probably hiring, especially if you're a young, ambitious college student!

 4. I need the money but my school schedule is just too full.